hughfm/audio-analyser/README.md

 ![Screenshot](./docs/screenshot.png)

-By default, it will play my version of the superb piece [Ágúst](https://www.youtube.com/watch?v=LYvlmiwEP9M) by Ólafur Arnalds.
+By default, it will play my recording of the superb piece [Ágúst](https://www.youtube.com/watch?v=LYvlmiwEP9M) by Ólafur Arnalds.

 Paste a URL to any audio file on the web into the text input at the top to load and play it.